sveltejs/svelte/documentation/docs/02-template-syntax/02-basic-markup.md

 title: Basic markup
 ---

+Basics of svelte's template syntax.
+These are smallest building blocks of [svelte components](./svelte-components).

 ## Tags

 A lowercase tag, like `<div>`, denotes a regular HTML element.
 A capitalised tag, such as `<Widget>` or `<Namespace.Widget>`, indicates a _component_.